Debt ceiling explained: Why it’s a struggle in Washington and how the impasse could end

 IS THERE A BACKUP PLAN IF TALKS FAIL?

-Some Democrats have proposed that they could raise the debt ceiling on their own, without help from Republicans.
+Some Democrats want Biden to raise the debt ceiling on his own, without help from Republicans.

 Progressives have urged Biden to invoke a clause in the Constitution’s 14th Amendment that says the validity of the public debt in the United States “shall not be questioned.”
 Default, the argument goes, is therefore unconstitutional.

-Supporters of unilateral action say Biden already has the authority to effectively nullify the debt limit if Congress won’t raise it, so that the validity of the country’s debt isn’t questioned.
-The president said Sunday that it’s a “question that I think is unresolved,” as to whether he could act alone, adding he hopes to try to get the judiciary to weigh in on the notion for the future.
+Supporters of unilateral action say Biden already has the authority to effectively nullify the debt limit if Congress won’t raise it.
+The president has resisted that option, which raises legal issues.
+Biden said Sunday it’s a “question that I think is unresolved,” as to whether he could act alone.

-In Congress, meanwhile, House Democratic leader Hakeem Jeffries has launched a process that would “discharge” the issue to the House floor and force a vote on raising the debt limit.
+In Congress, meanwhile, House Democratic leader Hakeem Jeffries has launched a process that would “discharge” the debt ceiling issue to the House floor forcing a vote on raising the limit.
+That, however, is an unlikely option as a handful of Republicans would have to defy McCarthy and their leadership to join the Democrats’ effort.

-It’s a cumbersome legislative procedure, but Jeffries urged House Democrats to sign on to the measure in hopes of gathering the majority needed to trigger a vote.

-The challenge for Democrats is that they have only 213 members on their side — five short of the 218 needed for a majority.